Entry to Senior School at 11+ (Year 7)

-Children looking to join in Year 7 must sit our Entrance Examinations, which take place in the January prior to entry the following September (26th January 2019 for entry in September 2019).
-To sit the Examinations, children must be registered by completion and return of a School Application Form, along with the registration fee, which can be paid in cash, by cheque or by bank transfer.
+Children looking to join in Year 7 must sit our Entrance Examinations, which take place in the January prior to entry the following September (25th January 2020 for entry in September 2020).
+To sit the Examinations, children must be registered by completion and return of a School Application Form (attached below), along with the registration fee, which can be paid in cash, by cheque or by bank transfer.
 Please see our fees page for the registration fee and bank details.
 The School must receive applications by mid-November to allow us to request a reference from the child’s current school.

 The Examinations are in English, mathematics and reasoning and take place on a Saturday morning.
 Sample examination papers are available on request.

 There is no set pass mark for the Examinations; we are looking to ensure children will cope with the Senior School curriculum, hence we also request a reference so we can compare performance in the Examinations with levels children are currently working at.

 Children who have applied for an Academic Scholarship sit the same papers at the same time and those who achieve the highest combined marks across the papers are offered awards.

 During the afternoon of the Examinations Day, competition for other Scholarships take place:

 - Music Scholarship candidates audition in front of the Head of Music and Head of Prep Music